Trendyol/Transporter/README.md

 Explanation of some main properties of config properties.
 Please note that the config properties are case sensitive.
 Example can be found in “examples/configs” folder.

 - Name: Must be unique.
 - Type: Specifies database type.
-You can give "Couchbase" or "mssql" for now.
+You can give "Couchbase", "mssql" or "postgresql" for now.
 - Cron: Specifies the interval that transporter will work on.
 For example: "0/20 * * ? * *"
 - Condition: Condition that specifies which data is to be transferred
-- KeyProperty: When transferring data from Mssql to Couchbase you can select the key of Couchbase that corresponds to any MSSQL column, not just Id property.
+- KeyProperty: When transferring data from MSSQL/PostgreSQL to Couchbase you can select the key of Couchbase that corresponds to any MSSQL/PostgreSQL column, not just Id property.
 If you are transferring data from Couchbase to Couchbase you must use "id" like in the examples.

 ### Noteworthy Mentions

 For Couchbase: When generating a key we use id and name of data source.
 Example: {id}_{dataSourceName}
 For mssql: Unique Index must be created for id and data source name on interim table.
+For postgresql: Unique Index must be created for id and data source name on interim table.

 <!--  GETTING  STARTED  -->